chunkily/diary/README.md

 Set-Alias -Name diary -Value <path to virtualenv python> <path to diary.py>
 ```

-### Environment Variables
+## Configure

-The script uses 2 environment variables:
+The script uses 2 environment variables for configuration:

-- `DIARY_DIR` - The directory where the diary entries are stored.
+- `DIARY_DIRPATH` - The directory where the diary entries are stored.
 Defaults to the `diary_entries` folder here if unset.
 - `DIARY_EDITOR` - The editor to use to open the diary entries.
 Defaults to the system default editor if unset.

 You can optionally create a `.env` file in the root of the project to set these variables.
 The values in this file will not override if the environment variable has already been set.